OCA/bank-payment/account_payment_order_void_line/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module is used to cancel the payment line.
+This module introduces a structured and trackable "Voided Payment Line" mechanism, allowing users to cancel individual account.payment.line entries with a clear reversal process and reason.

 **Table of contents**